 A Shared Mission to Create Future Leaders

-The Emerging Leaders Program is a 34-month sequential degree program in which students first earn a Master of Arts in Management (MA) degree from the Wake Forest University School of Business (10 months) and then earn an MMS in Physician Assistant Studies within Wake Forest School of Medicine (24 months).
+The Emerging Leaders Program is a 34-month sequential degree program in which students first earn a Masters in Management degree from the Wake Forest University School of Business (10 months) and then earn an MMS in Physician Assistant Studies within Wake Forest School of Medicine (24 months).

 About Emerging Leaders Program